-Provide places for Members' young scientists, especially from developing countries, in MSc or other specialist courses in major polar education and training centres;
+Provide places for Members' young scientists, especially from countries with less welldeveloped Antarctic programmes, in MSc or other specialist courses in major polar education and training centres;

 Several Members have academic or government organisations offering advanced specialised training courses on some aspect of polar science.
-Usually there is the potential for these courses to be joined by participants from developing countries, provided that a source of funds can be found.
+Usually there is the potential for these courses to be joined by participants from countries with less well-developed Antarctic programmes, provided that a source of funds can be found.